lawrennd/old_talks/_data-science/includes/societal-effects.md

 \newslide{Societal Effects}
 \slides{
 * Automated decision making within the computer based only on the data.
-* A requirement to better understand our own subjective biases to ensure that the human to computer interface formulates the correct conclusions from the data.
+* Subjective biases need to be better understood.
 * Particularly important where treatments are being prescribed.
-    * But what is a treatment in the modern era: interventions could be far more subtle.
+    * Interventions could be far more subtle.
 }

 \notes{We can expect to see these phenomena reflected in wider society.
-Particularly as we make use of more automated decision making based only on data.}
+Particularly as we make use of more automated decision making based only on data.
+This is leading to a requirement to better understand our own subjective biases to ensure that the human to computer interface allows domain experts to assimilate data driven conclusions in a well calibrated manner.
+This is particularly important where medical treatments are being prescribed.
+It also offers potential for different kinds of medical intervention.
+More subtle interventions are possible when the digital environment is able to respond to users in an bespoke manner.
+This has particular implications for treatment of mental health conditions.}

 \newslide{Societal Effects}
 \slides{
+* Shift in dynamic:
-* Shift in dynamic from the direct pathway between human and data to indirect pathway between human and data via the computer
+    * from direct human-data to indirect human-computer-data
+    * modern data analysis is mediated by the machine
 * This change of dynamics gives us the modern and emerging domain of data science }

 \notes{The main phenomenon we see across the board is the shift in dynamic from the direct pathway between human and data, as traditionally mediated by classical statistcs, to a new flow of information via the computer.
-This change of dynamics gives us the modern and emerging domain of *data science*.}
+This change of dynamics gives us the modern and emerging domain of *data science*, where the interactions between human and data are mediated by the machine.}

 \endif